24 Jul — 04 Sep 2021

 FACING THE SUN

-Kitty Hillier’s work is rooted in what’s above and what’s below the surface, with a belief that all things are connected.
-Her paintings and sculptural installations comprise layers of overlapping biomorphic shapes derived from everyday details, made with a diverse range of materials and often painstaking processes of hand-construction that reflect patterns found in nature and the slow formation of structures over time.
+Kitty Hillier’s work is rooted in what’s above and below the surface, with a belief that all things are connected.
+Her paintings and groupings of objects comprise layers of overlapping biomorphic shapes distilled from everyday details, made with a diverse range of materials and often painstaking processes of hand-construction that reflect patterns found in nature and the slow formation of structures over time.